 Both forms of wasabi can cause problems and if you fed either then your dog could:

-- Packed full of fruits, Vegetables and Botanical Herbs
+- Packed full of fruits, vegetables and botanical herbs for your dog's health

 - Support healthy bone and joints and boosts the immune system

-- No derivatives, preservatives or fillers - all natural healthy goodness
+- No derivatives, preservatives or fillers - natural and healthy dog food

 Signs that your dog hates wasabi